 A system performing a function may be incompatible with another system performing a function, e.g., a radar interfering with a satellite communication system, as reported[Brown, 1987] in the case of HMS Sheffield.
 The radar was not able to search for airborne threats while the SATCOM system was in use, at the same time, the SATCOM system could not receive data while the radar was emitting.

-Figure 4.
-Relation Relationships.
+Figure 4. allowed relationships between relationships.

 Examples of Relations Not Allowed in the Knowledge Base

 Functions may not require systems, e.g., shooting down an airborne target may not require an SM-2, nor may it require a missile, as this relationship would prescribe a system solution to a particular need.
 When users specify these relationships they are biasing the solution space.
 It is possible that the solution the user has in mind is in fact the most effective one, but the system should not allow that relationship to occur because conditions may change, or the user may not have a complete understanding of the possible means to achieve that function.
 Furthermore, if one was to face the need to state that one function requires more than one system, it is more valuable to decompose that function into the sub-functions the systems in question would perform towards the satisfaction of the former function.
 This is a better representation of reality because if both systems are required it means that they are inherently performing different functions, each of which is required to satisfy the first function.
-An immediate benefit of this representation is that it may help the user recognize that there are other systems that may be able to perform one of the sub-functions.
-As an illustrative example of this case consider a function <neutralize airborne target> that is said to require a radar and a missile.
-In reality in order to neutralize the target, two functions are being performed in this case, detect (as well as track and target) the airborne target by the radar and engage the airborne target by the missile.
-By breaking these up, the user may recognize that a gun could also be used to engage the airborne target.

 Figure 5. functions may not require systems.